freddiekaplan-cme/js-frameworks-week-1/README.md

 # JavaScript Frameworks Assignment 1
-Small React site describing an upcoming project, available [here.](https://github.com/freddiekaplan-cme/js-frameworks-week-3)
+Small React site describing an upcoming project, available [here.](https://github.com/freddiekaplan-cme/js-frameworks-week-3).
+Using the useState hook to loop through different articles or showing them all.

 ## What I Used
 - App